RiggedToExplode/prop.js/README.md

 var box = new $P.Prop(); //Create a new Prop.
 By default, the Prop is placed at the origin and is a 20px by 20px green box. box.update = function(dt /* # of milliseconds since update was last called */) {
-  this.rotateDegrees($P.Prop.perSecond(180)/* static method that simply returns the input/1000 for readability */ * dt);
+  //We are directly modifying the prop's update function in order to change how it moves. this.rotateDegrees($P.Prop.perSecond(180)/* static method that simply returns the input/1000 for readability */ * dt);
 }